 green form to give to the funeral director; and a white form (called a BD8) that you can send off with any benefit or pension details to the Department for Work and Pensions.
 There is no charge for these forms.

 How much is a death certificate?

-You will also be able to obtain death certificates for £4.00 on the day of registration and for the following two weeks.
+You will also be able to obtain death certificates for £4.00 on the day of registration.
 Payment for certificates should be made in cash.
-After two weeks, certificates cost £7.00.
+After registration, certificates cost £7.00.
 Once the register is full it is placed in the archives and certificates will then cost £10.00 each.

 You will need these certificates when you are sorting out the finances of the person who has died.
 For example, banks and insurance companies will probably need a death certificate to allow access to accounts and funds.

 What do I do if the death has been reported to the coroner?